optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - The decorator approach completely hides how we represent algorithms internally
 - Since we read a lot of information from function signatures (as opposed to registering options somewhere) there is no duplicated information.
-If we change the approach to collecting information, we still need to ensure there is no duplication.
+If we change the approach to collecting information, we still need to ensure there is no duplication or possibility to provide wrong information to estimagic.

 **Problems**